-1. Approval of Materials - In accordance with Standard Specifications Section 1-06 approval of recycled material is required prior to use.
-Recycle materials shall be approved by the Request for Approval of Materials (RAM) DOT Form 350-071.
+Approval of Materials - In accordance with Standard Specifications Section 1-06 approval of recycled material is required prior to use.
+Recycled materials will be approved by the Qualified Products List (QPL) or Request for Approval of Materials (RAM) DOT Form 350-071.